When can forward stable algorithms be composed stably?: Numerical stability of algorithms

 \subsection{Scalable functions}

-The BSS model takes into account that many algorithms, especially those in numerical linear algebra, are \textit{scalable}: they can be applied to problems of arbitrary dimension.
+Recall that the BSS model takes into account that many algorithms, especially those in numerical linear algebra, are \textit{scalable}: they can be applied to problems of arbitrary dimension.
 In practice, mathematical algorithms like computing matrix factorizations, e.g., QR, LU, and SVD, of $n\times n$ matrices are usually implemented for all $n\geq1$, rather than having separate implementations for each $n \in \N$.
+We will refer to the corresponding family of functions, which have input and output of varying dimensions, as a \emph{scalable function}.